felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 </p>

 Fall and Winter consistently produce the highest revenue each year.
-Spring and Summer lag behind, with Summer typically the weakest season.
+Spring and Summer lag behind, with Spring typically the weakest season.

 **Overall:**
 NorthStar must plan for strong seasonality and focus on stabilizing demand in the first half of the year.